DESIGNERS AGAINST AIDS

 HOW DOES DAA WORK?

-AIDS awareness project Designers Against AIDS -born in Belgium, but active all over the world- wants to reach young people by using their favorite celebrities from the worlds of music, fashion, sports and art to raise their interest and curiosity, making them visit the website www.designersagainstaids.com, click on the links to local AIDS organisations and learn more about the disease.
+AIDS awareness project Designers Against AIDS -born in Belgium, but active all over the world- wants to reach out to young people by using their favorite celebrities from the worlds of music, fashion, sports and art to raise their interest and curiosity, making them visit the website www.designersagainstaids.com, click on the links to local AIDS organizations and learn more about HIV/AIDS.

-Continuing with new international collections presented ever since, DAA has reached a vast amount of press in lifestyle TV programs, regular newspapers, glossy magazines and different spaces in media mainly focused to a young audience.
-Media who have reported about DAA include i-D, Vogue, Interview, Elle, International Herald Tribune, Zoo Magazine, De Morgen, Weekend-Knack, De Tijd, El Pais, El Mundo, Citizen K, Marie-Claire, Vanity Fair, Madame Figaro, Libération, New York Post, Le Monde, Cosmopolitan, MTV, TMF, JIM TV, Studio Brussels, Interview, Canal +, Fashion TV., Vogue TV France...
+Continuing with new international collections and projects presented ever since the start, DAA has reached a vast amount of press in lifestyle TV programs, daily newspapers, glossy magazines, blogs and different spaces in media, mainly focused to a young audience.
+Media who have reported about DAA include i-D, Vogue, Interview, Elle, International Herald Tribune, Zoo Magazine, De Morgen, Weekend-Knack, De Tijd, El Pais, El Mundo, Citizen K, Marie-Claire, Vanity Fair, Madame Figaro, Libération, New York Post, Le Monde, Cosmopolitan, MTV, TMF, JIM TV, Studio Brussels, Interview, Canal +, Fashion TV, Vogue TV France...

-The most important tool for DAA is the website www.designersagainstaids.com that is shown on every item, in press releases and publications and that constitutes a platform with links to local AIDS organizations.
-This way visitors can learn how to protect themselves -and how to help others who are less fortunate than they are.
-And if they look for this info actively on their own computer, maybe they will remember/understand it better.
-Currently the informative pages are available in English, French, Spanish, German, Italian, Dutch, Russian, Chinese, Finnish and Japanese, while an Arabic translation is in the works.
+The most important tool for DAA is the website www.designersagainstaids.com that is shown on the logo that’s printed on every item, in press releases and publications and that constitutes a platform with links to local AIDS organizations.
+This way, visitors can learn how to protect themselves -and how to help others who are less fortunate than they are.
+And if they look for this info actively on their own computer, maybe they will remember/understand it better than when surrounded by others in a classroom, as this can be very distracting for some.
+Currently the informative pages are available in Arabic, English, Dutch, French, Spanish, Portuguese, Italian, German, Bulgarian, Polish, Russian, Mandarin Chinese, Japanese, Finnish and Ukranian.
+Soon Bahasa Indonesia, Bengali, Filipino, Swedish, Georgian and Serbian will be added, with more languages coming up.

 Marc Jacobs created this T-shirt (and two other styles) for Playboy, to 100% benefit Designers against Aids.
-The limited edition tees were sold in the Marc by Marc Jacobs stores in New York during New York Fashion Week february 2011.
+The limited edition tees were sold in Marc Jacobs stores worldwide and in the Marc Jacobs online store and during Fashion Week in the spring of 2011 in New York, London, Milan and Paris Marc Jacobs made shopwindows for this collection, proclaiming his love for DAA.

 Thank you Marc Jacobs!